35mm BW Film - FPP LOW ISO BLACK & WHITE (1 Roll)

 above shot: Canon EOS 10s camera / Tokina 11 - 16mm f2.8 EF lens / 1/10th sec - f2.8 / Home-processed in Kodak Technidol

-Home Developing - The recommended developer is FPP D96 (7 minutes at 68 degrees F).
-This film can also be developed Standard BW like Kodak D76, HC-110, Ektol and others.
+This film can also be developed Standard BW like Kodak D76, HC-110 but are uncharted at this time.
 This film can also be commercially processed by The Darkroom and other commercial labs that process black and white film.

 How do I meter for asa 6?
 You must dial the asa manually into your camera or use a hand-held meter.
 Note that you can download the Light Meter App for your phone.